 Some intensive lobbying took place, including a sumptuous lunch at the Royal Palace with twenty major comic strip artists and a soirée with the entire Belgian comic strip community, the Belgian Comic Strip Center's founders and the Belgian Secretary for Public Works.
 Then it was time for the restorers to move in.
 These had been appointed by the Régie des Batiments de l'Etat (1987) and were represented by architect Christian Lelubre.
 The architect who assumed the task of drawing up the restoration plans, taking Horta's work into consideration and avoiding 'fake classicism', was Pierre Van Assche.
 The days of carpenters, glaziers, painters and floorers are long gone now.
 The building has become a magical place once more.

-Almost twenty years have elapsed since the opening of the Belgian Comic Strip Center.
-Twenty years at the service of comic strips and Art Nouveau.
-Twenty years of encounters.
-Twenty years of forging links between the world of comic strip artists and their readers.
-Twenty fascinating years for those who work at the Center.
-A promotional tool, an exhibition venue, a research centre, a cultural ambassador: in more than ten years the Belgian Comic Strip Center has become a major museum with international appeal, one of Belgium's most popular tourist attractions with 200,000 visitors a year… and government subsidies which amount to less than 10% of the working budget.
+Almost 35 years have elapsed since the opening of the Comic Art Museum to the public.
+35 years at the service of comic strips and Art Nouveau.
+35 years of encounters.
+35 years of forging links between the world of comic strip artists and their readers.
+35 fascinating years for those who work at the Museum.
+A promotional tool, an exhibition venue, a research centre, a cultural ambassador: in more than ten years the Comic Art Museum has become a major museum with international appeal, one of Belgium's most popular tourist attractions with 200,000 visitors a year… and government subsidies which amount to less than 10% of the working budget.

 Victor Horta (1861-1947)